5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 **Steps:**
 - Create a subquery to group `orders` table data by `Month` and calculate `SUM(amount)` as Current Month Revenue of Svviggy.
 Alias the subquery as `Monthly Revenue Subquery`.
 - Create a subquery with `Monthly Revenue Subquery` nested inside it to calculate the Previous Month Revenue using the `LAG` operator to select the previous 1 month revenue when ordered by `Month`.
+Alias the subquery as `Month-over-Month Revenue Subquery`.
 - Based on Current Month Revenue and Previous Month Revenue values calculate the growth percentage compared to Previous Month Revenue.
 Round the result to 2 decimals.
 Alias as `Growth%`.

 **Query:**